davidrthorn/cross_reference/README.md

 ## Installation

 Cross Reference is available free of charge in the Google Add-ons store, which can be accessed from within an open Google Document.
 From the *Add-ons* menu, go to *Get add-ons...* and search for 'Cross Reference'.
-Click on the blue *Free +* button in the Cross Reference panel.
-Once installed, Cross Reference will appear under the *Add-ons* menu.
+Click on the blue *Free* button in the Cross Reference panel to install the add-on.
+Once installed, Cross Reference will appear in the *Add-ons* menu.

 ## Usage
 ### What it does